-By combining the four benefits of aquatic therapy listed above, patients can perform movements in water that they may not be able to on land.
+By combining the five benefits of aquatic therapy listed above, patients can perform movements in water that they may not be able to on land.
 Increased mobility can help boost their confidence and motivation to perform the repetitions they need to promote recovery.

 Is Aquatic Therapy Safe for All SCI Patients?

 While aquatic therapy can be beneficial for spinal cord injury rehabilitation, it may not be ideal for all SCI patients.
-Everyone experiences different variations of spinal cord injury side effects, so special considerations must be made to ensure aquatic therapy is a safe option for them.
+Everyone experiences different variations of spinal cord injury secondary effects, so special considerations must be made to ensure aquatic therapy is a safe option for them.